Skip to main content

 source /usr/local/Ascend/nnal/atb/set_env.sh

-These commands are automatically added to /root/.bashrc during the image build.
-If you switch to a non-root user, you may need to source them manually.
+• These commands are added to /root/.bashrc during image build.
+If you switch to a non-root user, source them manually when necessary.